 What was achieved at the 2018 summits?
 What remained unaddressed?
 What can the path to normal relations between the USA and North Korea, to a permanent peace regime on the Korean Peninsula, and to the denuclearisation of North Korea look like?
 What role can the EU and Germany play?
 These questions will be the focus of this GIGA Talk on the Korean Peninsula.

-Prof. Dr. Sook Jong Lee is a professor at Sungkyunkwan University in South Korea, the former president of the East Asia Institute in Seoul, and currently a visiting researcher at the GIGA Institute of Asian Studies.
+Prof. Dr. Sook Jong Lee is a professor at Sungkyunkwan University in South Korea, the former president of the East Asia Institute in Seoul, and currently a visiting researcher at the GIGA Institute for Asian Studies.

 Ambassador Petra Sigmund is deputy director general for East Asia, Southeast Asia and the Pacific at the Federal Foreign Office.